-Species 2020 2021 2022 Comments Broiler Chickens 100% 100% 100% Chickens we process or source never receive added hormones, beta-adrenergic agonists or medically important antibiotics for growth promotion, like all chickens in Canada and the United States.
-Pork 97% 98% 99% 100% of pork we source comes from pigs that never received medically important antibiotics or hormones for growth promotion, like all pigs in Canada and the United States.
-All pork sourced in Canada comes from pigs that never received beta-adrenergic agonists; the remaining 1% comes from countries where beta-adrenergic agonist use is unknown.
-Turkey 96% 97% 98% 100% of turkey we source never receive medically important antibiotics or hormones for growth promotion, like all turkeys in Canada and the United States.
-All turkey sourced in Canada never receives beta-adrenergic agonists; the remaining 3% comes from countries where beta-adrenergic agonist use is unknown.
-Laying Hens 100% 100% 100% Eggs we source come from hens that never receive added hormones or medically important antibiotics for production, like all chickens in Canada.
-Dairy 100% 100% 100% Dairy products we source come from cows that never receive recombinant bovine somatotropin or other added hormones for increasing milk production.
-Dairy products we source come from cows that never receive medically important antibiotics for growth promotion or production, like all dairy cattle in Canada.
-Other Species Not available Not available Not available Data for beef and veal are not available
+Species 2020 2021 2022 2023 Comments Broiler Chickens 100% 100% 100% 100% Chickens we process or source never receive added hormones, beta-adrenergic agonists or medically important antibiotics for growth promotion, like all chickens in Canada and the United States.
+Pork 97% 98% 99% 96% 99% of pork we source comes from pigs that never received medically important antibiotics or hormones for growth promotion, like all pigs in Canada and the United States.
+All pork sourced in Canada comes from pigs that never received beta-adrenergic agonists; the remaining 4% comes from countries where beta-adrenergic agonist use is unknown.
+Turkey 96% 97% 98% 99% 100% of turkey we source never receive medically important antibiotics or hormones for growth promotion, like all turkeys in Canada and the United States.
+All turkey sourced in Canada never receives beta-adrenergic agonists; the remaining 1% comes from countries where beta-adrenergic agonist use is unknown.
+Laying Hens 100% 100% 100% 100% Eggs we source come from hens that never receive added hormones or medically important antibiotics for production, like all chickens in Canada.
+Dairy 100% 100% 99% 96% 100% of dairy products we source come from cows that never receive medically important antibiotics for growth promotion, like all dairy cattle in Canada and the United States.
+All dairy products sourced in Canada come from cows that never receive recombinant bovine somatotropin for increasing milk production; the remaining 4% comes from countries where recombinant bovine somatotropin use is unknown.
+Other Species Not available Not available Not available Not available Data for beef and veal are not available.